oliora/clocks_test/README.md

 ## Prerequisities

 * MS Visual Studio 2012 or any other compiler supporting C++11 ([clang](http://clang.llvm.org/) + [libc++](http://libcxx.llvm.org/) is the best choice, btw ;).
 * [CMake](http://www.cmake.org/) version 2.8.10 or newer.
-Most probably the earlier versions are also OK but you have to change version requirement in*CMakeLists.txt* file.
+Most probably the earlier versions are also OK but you have to change version requirement in *CMakeLists.txt* file.
 * [Boost](http://www.boost.org) version 1.54 or above.
-Most probably the earlier versions are also OK.
-The following Boost libraries are needed: *system*, *chrono*, *thread*.
+Most probably the earlier versions are also OK, but you have to change version requirement in *CMakeLists.txt* file.
+The following Boost libraries are need to be compiled: *system*, *chrono*, *thread*.

 ##How To Build